Andrei-d6/Quadtree/README.md

 ## Compressing an image into binary format

-Compressed given image intro a binary format that can later be decompressed by the program.
+Compress given image into a binary format that can later be decompressed by the program.

 Command: